openharmony/third_party_cangjie_runtime/README.md

 └── unittest                # For writing unit test code for Cangjie projects
 ```

+### Constraints

+Building the Cangjie runtime is supported on Ubuntu/MacOS (x86_64, aarch64) environments.
+For more details on environment and tool dependencies, please refer to the [Build Dependency Tools](https://gitcode.com/Cangjie/cangjie_build/blob/dev/docs/env_zh.md).

 ### Compilation and Building

 #### Build Preparation

 The Cangjie standard library can be built in Ubuntu/MacOS (x86_64, aarch64) environments.
 Before building, you need to set up the compilation environment.
-For details, please check the [Build dependency tool](https://gitcode.com/Cangjie/cangjie_build/blob/dev/docs/env_zh.md)
+For details, please check the [Build dependency tool](https://gitcode.com/Cangjie/cangjie_build/blob/dev/docs/env_zh.md).

 #### Build Steps